tee-lab/schooling_fish/README.md

 # schooling_fish

-## This repository contains codes and data for "Noise-Induced Schoolong of Fish".
+## This repository contains codes and data for "Noise-Induced Schooling of Fish".
 It is divided into three folders, tracking, data_analysis and simulations.

 ## Codes for Figure 2